muldon/CROKAGE-replication-package/README.md

 ```

 ## Configuring the dataset
 1. Download the Dump of SO [here](http://lascam.facom.ufu.br/companion/crokage/dump2018crokagereplicationpackage.backup) (Dump of June 2018).
-This is a preprocessed dump, downloaded from the [official web site](https://archive.org/details/stackexchange) containing the main tables we use.
-We only consider Java posts. **Postsmin** table (representing **posts** table) has extra columns with the preprocessed data used by CROKAGE (**processedtitle, processedbody, code, processedcode**).
+This is a preprocessed dump, downloaded from the [official web site](https://archive.org/details/stackexchange) containing the main tables we use (we only consider Java posts in this initial version). **Postsmin** table (representing **posts** table) has extra columns with the preprocessed data used by CROKAGE (**processedtitle, processedbody, code, processedcode**).

 2. On your DB tool, create a new database named stackoverflow2018crokagereplicationpackage.
 This is a query example:
 ```